-This tutorial is about finding the nearest value in a list and return the value that is closest to the given value in the list.
+Welcome to our tutorial on finding the nearest value in a list using Python.
+This guide will help you locate the value in a list that is closest to a given input value.
+Whether you’re dealing with sorted or unsorted lists, we’ll explore various methods to tackle this problem.
 For example, suppose that the original list is [9,8,6,2,10] and the given value is 3.
 Then 6 should be returned as an output as it is the closest to 3.
 To find the closest match, we will practice different techniques and methods.

 This tutorial discusses the following cases.